cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 The Deno runtime has an implementation of Deno KV using sqlite for persistence.
 This implementation is compatible with the Deno Deploy KV database (based on [Foundation DB](https://www.foundationdb.org/)) so that code developed locally will seamlessly work when deployed to DD.

-If you do not have access to KV on Deno Deploy during it's beta period, you can request it [here](https://dash.deno.com/kv).
+If you do not have access to KV on Deno Deploy during its beta period, you can request it [here](https://dash.deno.com/kv).

 ### Deno Deploy Data Centers
 At this time Deno KV databases are replicated across at least 6 data centers, spanning 3 regions (US, Europe, and Asia).